WordsOut poems by Godfrey Rust | collection Welcome To The Real World 7 of 59 → | home

 and free thunderbolt with each repeat order.

-No doubt you’ll be familiar with some of our past productions.
+No doubt you’ll be familiar with some of our past

-We did the Tower of Babel.
+We did story of Noah.

-With subtitles, of course.
+Floodlit, of course.

-The story of Noah.
+The Tower of Babel.

-And Sodom and Gomorrah
+And Sodom and Gomorrah—

 one of our most successful features.